ChiKitsune/SwapThings/README.md

     Summons a random Entity and makes the player ride it.
       - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
 If none is given will just use "someone" instead.

+#####  ```/swapthings summonrider  [playername] [courtesy of]```
+    Summons a random Entity and makes it ride the player.
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.
+      - Note: Some cases may need to use the UnMounter command or a death to remove it.

 #####  ```/swapthings swaparmor <head|chest|legs|feet|mainhand|offhand|all|set|random> [playername] [playername]```
     Based on the option given will swap armor with another player.
     - ALL will swap all six of the options before it (four basic armor, mainhand, and offhand) at once.